 - Lighting fixtures

-In planning an outdoor room, you thought that you had included all of the components: a nice deep-seating set, a few occasional tables, and an urn or two.
+In planning an outdoor room, you thought that you had included all of the components: a nice deep-seating set, a few occasional tables, and a container or two.
 Hmmm—what seems to be missing?
 How about the green stuff, as in potted plants, patio trees, a dish garden, or even a vase of cut roses from nearby bushes?

 Plants can help soften an outdoor room.
-If chosen wisely, you can even add a sweet-smelling plumeria or gardenia into the mix, for a pleasant experience when light winds kick up the scent in... the evening.Continue to 6 of 8 below.
+If chosen wisely, you can even add a sweet-smelling plumeria or gardenia into the mix, for a pleasant experience when light winds kick up the scent in the evening.Continue to 5 of 7 below.